Multi4More Designing Multispecies Swards for Agronomic, Livestock and Environmental Performance

 Enhance Understanding of Plant Diversity and Fertiliser Effects on Multi-Species Mixtures

-Multi4More aims to address the problem of the lack of understanding of the effects of plant diversity and fertiliser on multispecies mixtures.
-In order to achieve this, Multi4More is investigating and synthesising the current understanding of these topics.
+Multi4More aims to improve understanding of the combined effects of plant diversity and fertiliser on multispecies mixtures.

 Investigation of plant diversity